Even the greatest, most successful products eventually decline.

 Continuously developing and launching new product lines is key if you want to build upon the momentum you’re seeing today and grow the value of your business—whether it be to set up a potential exit or to maintain a lifestyle business.

-The main point of ongoing product development is to constantly level up your company and diversify where revenue is coming from.
+The main goal of ongoing product development is to constantly level up your company and diversify your revenue sources.

-What if a competitor launches a lookalike product tomorrow and has a 10x larger marketing budget to promote it?
+What if a competitor launches a lookalike product tomorrow with a 10x larger marketing budget to promote it?

 What if your product becomes obsolete sooner than you expected because of, say, a global pandemic drastically shifting the economic climate?